-To get started with F-Stop download it from the Mac App Store, and authorize the app to access your Flickr account.
+To get started with F-Stop download it from the Mac App Store [No Longer Available], and authorize the app to access your Flickr account.
 This means the app can access your Flickr account (including private content), upload, edit and replace photos (and videos), interact with other Flickr members and their content, and delete photos and videos from your account.

 After clicking the OK, I’ll Authorize It button, you’ll be given a nine digit code to enter into the app and then you’re set to get started with your Flickr F-Stop experience.
 The first thing you can see when you open the app is your photostream where you can view all of the latest photos you’ve uploaded to Flickr.